top of page

 4. Protect your energy.

-By maintaining good energy, you can influence the contexts around you through a peaceful mind, avoiding fears and worries.
-Worries and fears weaken our energetic field and make us vulnerable to others’ energy.
-This is the reasoning behind all recommendations to have positive thoughts.
+By maintaining good energy, we influence the contexts around us with a calm mind, avoiding fears and worries.
+Worries and fears weaken our energy field, making us vulnerable to the energies of others.
+This is the reason behind all the recommendations to have positive thoughts.

 5. Be mindful of external influences.